stevommmm/do/README.md

 # ok

-Experiment in state management without all the *features* of other tools.
+Experiment in programming a programming language without all the *features* of other tools.

-Think of the script files as dumb if statements.
+Think of the script files as dumb squential if statements.

 | KEYWORD | USAGE   |